carolineschnapp/prep-test/silver.md

 By convention, objects referenced by constants are usually treated as immutable.
 But there are certain rare cases where that convention would not apply.

+To make string constants immutable, use `# frozen_string_literal: true` at start of file.

 ---------------------------------------------------------------------------

 **Q20.
 Which of the following statements are true?
 (Choose two.):**

 - (a) Local variables start with a lower case letter, and are two or more characters in length.
 - (b) Global variables start with $.
 - (c) Instance variables start with *.
 - (d) Class variables start with $.
 - (e) Constants start with an upper case letter.